tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

     ...
   }

-Take my Word for It
+Take My Word for It
 ~~~~~~~~~~~~~~~~~~~

 If there are no examples to work from, this can be, well, challenging to